 Upgrade Your Awning

 A tarp or open awning is great for giving you an extra outdoor space in the Summer months but if you’re heading out on colder adventures it’s probably time to think about something more enclosed like a driveaway shelter.
 It will give you somewhere outside of the van to store any wet clothing or kit to keep the inside of the camper dry and warm.
 Look for something sturdy enough to withstand the wind, easy to put up and compact when packed down.
-Check out the Vango Palm Air as a starting point – it has enough space to spread out and have somewhere for wet weather gear to dry out and the blow up airbeams make it super quick and easy to erect in any weather.
+Check out the Vango Faros II Air as a starting point – it has enough space to spread out and have somewhere for wet weather gear to dry out and the blow up airbeams make it super quick and easy to erect in any weather.
 Or, budget and space allowing, we also like the Vango Galli Air.

 Making sure you’re set up in case of a Winter emergency is vital.
 Check your spare tyres, think about investing in some snow chains, replace that bucket and spade with a shovel and basic tools and of course make sure any breakdown cover is up to date.